-Support offered by the OSPR includes identifying funding sources, assistance with preparation of proposals and budgets, obtaining appropriate signatures and post award administration.
+Support offered by the OSPR encompasses the pre- and post-award phases, including: identifying funding sources, assistance with preparation of proposals and budgets, obtaining appropriate signatures and post award administration.

 The OSPR works closely with ESU's Office of Academic Affairs.
-Academic Affairs oversees all academic components of grant-funded programs and maintains and administers institutional policies such as Intellectual Property, Human Subject Review (IRB), Conflict of Interest, Animal Use and will coordinate the University Senate Research Subcommittee, update the Academic Research Plan and Administer the FDR grants.
+Academic Affairs oversees all academic components of grant-funded programs and maintains and administers institutional policies such as Intellectual Property, Institutional Review Board (IRB), Institutional Animal Care and Use Committee (IACUC), and Conflict of Interest and coordinates the University Senate Research Subcommittee, updates the Academic Research Plan and Administers the FDR grants.

 Services Provided by the Office of Sponsored Programs and Research:

 - Provide current information on available funding sources.

 - Provide coordination for research and sponsored programs.